-This two-week tour of Bhutan, which begins with a stopover in Kathmandu, covers all of the country’s highlights, including the most spectacular dzongs and some incredibly beautiful valleys, but with a greater emphasis on walking.
-A total of six varied routes, ranging from 2–5 hours, are included in the itinerary, in the course of which you’ll get to experience life in rural Bhutan at close quarters, and explore a wide gamut of landscapes, from swirling, sub-tropical rice terraces to mossy cypress and rhododendron forests yielding glimpses of the country’s highest snow peaks.
+Whether you're celebrating a honeymoon, a special anniversary or simply want to enjoy a perfect vacation this two week exploration of Bhutan provides the ultimate back-to-nature experience.
+The journey begins with a stopover in Kathmandu and covers all of Bhutan's highlights, including its spectacular dzongs, monasteries palaces and some of its incredibly beautiful valleys.
+We follow a range of trails over the course of which you’ll experience life in rural Bhutan at close quarters, explore ever changing landscapes, from swirling, sub-tropical rice terraces to mossy cypress and rhododendron forests, yielding glimpses of the country’s highest snow-capped mountains.

-The walks have been carefully chosen to be accessible to anyone with a moderate level of fitness; they’re mostly on level ground with only short ascents and some are actually mostly downhill, with a car waiting at the end to whisk you back to your hotel.
-You’ll be accompanied by a guide throughout.
+The walks have been carefully chosen to be accessible to anyone with a moderate level of fitness; they’re mostly at level ground with only short ascents with a car waiting at the end to whisk you back to your hotel.
+You’ll be accompanied by a local guide throughout.

 Enjoy a compelling blend of traditional Bhutanese culture and glorious Himalayan scenery on this expertly crafted, fortnight-long trip designed especially for active nature lovers.